 And that’s fine so long as it’s a short-term measure.

-The irony is that if we spend some time assessing the things that we are most motivated and gifted in, and therefore will be best at, then it is reasonable that the money we earn will increase.
+The irony is that if we spend some time working out what we are naturally good at, then it is a reasonable assumption that the money we earn will increase.

 We live in a world, where each year many jobs simply cease to exist due to changes in technology, demand, etc..

 This is one situation where your career change reason is forced on you rather than chosen by you.

 If you are in an industry that is heading for the doldrums, you should get out quick because you are better off finding a job with your current skills before the industry totally collapses.
 Otherwise you will end up with a lot more competition from other workers with similar skills to you looking for the similar jobs at the same time.

 There is a tendency for people to hang on longer than they should when the writing is on the wall.

 5. Midlife Revelation – I Need More Meaning from Work